cyberpunkcoder/cyberpunkcoder/README.md

 <img src="banner.jpg" />

 ### Hi there 👋, I'm cyberpunkcoder!
-I'm working as a freelance software engineer in the bay area, California, but I'm looking for a more permanent full-time  or part-time job.
-If you are interested in hiring me I would love to speak with you!
-I've started working with Golang this year and I'm very interested in what the future holds for this exciting language.
-You'll find that my most recent projects are most likely written in Go!
+I'm working as a Backend Engineer in the bay area, California.
+If you are interested in any of my projects feel free to shoot me an email or such!
+I'm a big proponent of Golang and I'm exited to discover what the future holds!
+You'll find that my most recent projects are written in Go!

 Some current big projects are [my website](https://www.cyberpunkcoder.com), and my little space game called [Reaction Control](https://www.github.com/cyberpunkcoder/reaction-control).